gobranch/cfn-ssm-parameter-value-resource/README.md

 # OurBranch::Custom::SSMParameterValue

-An example of how to build a CloudFormation resource provider.
+An example of how to build a CloudFormation resource provider in Go.

 This resource lets you refer to the latest value of an SSM parameter in your templates: